What is Invisalign?

 Does Invisalign really work?

-Yes, studies show that 98% of patients who have been treated with Invisalign are satisfied with the results.
-And, in both clinical research and in dental practices around the world, Invisalign has been proven effective at straightening teeth.
-Invisalign can not treat all orthodontic conditions.
-More than 1.5 million people have either been treated or are in treatment with Invisalign.
-Talk to your orthodontist to determine if Invisalign is right for you.
+Yes, studies show 98% of patients who have been treated with Invisalign are satisfied with the results.
+In both clinical research and in dental practices around the world, Invisalign has been proven effective at straightening teeth.
+Invisalign cannot treat all orthodontic conditions but we can determine if Invisalign is right for you at your initial consultation.

 What are Invisalign aligners made of?

-Invisalign aligners are made of polyurethane, a clear, strong, non-toxic medical grade plastic.
-The aligners are difficult to see when worn.
+Invisalign aligners are made of polyurethane, a clear, strong, non-toxic, medical-grade plastic.
+This gives them their clear, translucent appearance which makes them difficult to see when worn.

 What do the aligners look like?

-Invisalign aligners look like a clear covering over the teeth, similar to clear tooth-whitening trays.
-Each aligner is custom-designed for the patient so it fits very snugly next to your teeth.
+Invisalign aligners look like a clear covering over the teeth, similar to clear tooth-whitening trays or a thin sports mouthguard.
+Each aligner is custom-designed for the patient so it fits very snugly on your teeth.

 How long will treatment take?

 The Invisalign aligner applies constant, controlled force on individual teeth to gradually move them into a new position.
-Then, the next aligner in the series continues this force and movement until the teeth are fully positioned in the final desired position designed by your orthodontist.
-The difference between Invisalign and traditional braces is that Invisalign controls the timing of the force.
-Each aligner is designed to allow only certain teeth to move during a certain stage.
-This results in a shorter treatment time.
+Then, the next aligner in the series continues this force and movement until the teeth are settled in the desired position as planned by your orthodontist.
+Small tooth coloured attachments may be placed on your teeth to allow certain tooth movements with the aligners.
+Invisalign aligners control the timing of the force on teeth and the subsequent movements.

 Has Invisalign conducted clinical tests and studies?